IFRCGo/cbs/Source/UserManagement/readme.md

 The datadir option will give you a persistent storage for any data you put in.

 ## Local build
+This can also be done automatically by runnin the solution in ie Visual Studio.
+Make sure that you are running the project as "Web" and not "IIS Express".

 (Active path: `cbs\source\usermanagement\`)